davitshahnazaryan3/IPBSD/README.md

 * [ ] All input xlsx, csv etc. files will be modified to be more flexible

-* [x] Add explanations on how and in which format to provide the inputs for the software
+* [ ] Add explanations on how and in which format to provide the inputs for the software

 * [ ] Reinforced concrete moment-resisting frame -> Steel MRF, other typologies to be included

 * [ ] 3 Performance objective limit states -> flexible for inclusion

-* [ ] Variation of storey-loss-functions along the height -> flexible for inclusion
+* [ ] Homogeneous storey-loss-functions along the height -> flexible for inclusion

 * [ ] SPO2IDA tool for collapse fragility definition -> ML algorithms to avoid being limited to using SPO2IDA, needs extensive studies and analysis, possible data collection

 * [ ] Symmetric structures only -> add considerations for 3D models

 * [ ] Single conversion factor for peak floor accelerations -> study based on Antonio's work to include regressions
-		* [x] Added regression based on number of stories for RC MRFs

-* [ ] Code-based overstrength factors indirectly accounted for -> to be included based on literature
+* [ ] Code-based overstrength factors indirectly accounted for -> flexible to include

-* [ ] Same beam cross-sections along the height/no grouping for beams -> partially included
+* [ ] Same beam cross-sections along the height/no grouping for beams -> add grouping once generic opensees model is updated to account for it

 * [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition